KPCOFGS/Batch_Check_PyPI_Relative_Paths/README.md

 Inspired by [PyPI_Relative_Path_Check](https://github.com/KPCOFGS/PyPI_Relative_Path_Check)

-This Python script checks the relative paths from projects on the PyPi search results pages for Python3 projects.
+This Python script checks the relative paths from projects on the PyPI search results pages for Python3 projects.
 It fetches a specified number of pages and checks all the relative paths in the project descriptions.

 ## How it works